awslabs/aws-encryption-sdk-specification/tenets.md

 ### Summary

-To verify that code is correct there are three stages in which incorrectness can be identified.
+Correctness can be evaluated
+at different stages construction.

 1. Development